-This Southwest Chicken Salad is like a little party for your taste buds!
-It has loads of veggies, cubes of chicken, some blue corn tortilla chips for that crunch factor and a delicious smoky chipotle lime dressing.
-It’s hearty enough for one satisfying dinner!
+This southwest chicken salad is like a little party for your taste buds!
+It has loads of veggies, cubes of chicken, some blue corn tortilla chips (for crunch) and a delicious smoky chipotle lime dressing.
+It’s a big salad, hearty enough for a satisfying and delicious dinner.

 What’s adobo sauce?
 Like the chipotle peppers themselves, the adobo sauce has a smoky heat.
 It’s typically made with ancho chilies, spices like salt, pepper and oregano.
-It has a rich reddish/brownish hue and adds SO much flavour to recipes.
-We regularly stock our pantry with cans of chipotle peppers and use them in sauces like this Chipotle Lime Dressing, in soup and in chili.
+It has a rich reddish/brownish hue and adds so much flavour to recipes.
+We regularly stock our pantry with cans of chipotle peppers and use them in sauces like this homemade dresssing, in soup and in chili.

 Chipotle peppers are something I regularly use in sauces, especially for salads and tacos.
 I hardly ever buy store bought dressings.
 Once you make your own, there’s no going back.
 Plus, you can make enough for what you need at any given time without a bunch of extra bottles floating around your fridge.

-- This salad is super easy to put together, especially since it uses leftover rotisserie chicken.
+This salad is super easy to put together, especially since it uses leftover rotisserie chicken.
 Don’t have any?
 You can cook a couple small chicken breasts if you like.
-Roast off in a 400 F degree oven on a sheet pan for about 22-25 minutes or until it is cooked through and internal temperature reaches 165 F. Let it rest and cool slightly before adding to your salad.
+Roast off in a 400 degree Fahrenheit oven on a sheet pan for about 22 to 25 minutes or until it is cooked through and internal temperature reaches 165 degrees Fahrenheit.
+Let it rest and cool slightly before adding to your salad.
 You don’t want those greens to wilt.

 Southwest Chicken Salad

-- 8 cups lettuce -I used a red/green leaf lettuce, loosely packed and bite sized pieces
+- 8 cups lettuce (I used a red/green leaf lettuce, loosely packed and cut into bite-sized pieces)

 - 1/3 cup black beans